-Mexico is a culinary heaven – from the fine dining heights of Puebla, to the street vendor sat in the car park of Palenque’s ruins with nothing but a cooler box and a camping stove, you’ll be well pushed to have a bad meal.
-Wake up to out-of-this-world huevos rancheros (so much more than just ranch-style eggs), try the spicy, nutty and sometimes chocolatey mole, and gorge on the soft shelled tacos served on most street corners.
-Don’t forget to add a bit of homemade chili sauce on top (green for mild, red for something muy picante!).
+Mexico is a culinary heaven.
+From the fine dining heights of Puebla, to the street vendor sat in the car park of Palenque’s ruins with nothing but a cooler box and a camping stove, you’ll be well pushed to have a bad meal.
+Wake up to out-of-this-world huevos rancheros (so much more than just ranch-style eggs), try the spicy, nutty and sometimes chocolatey mole, and gorge on the soft-shelled tacos served on most street corners.
+Don’t forget to add a bit of homemade chilli sauce on top (green for mild, red for something muy picante!).

 Wines of Argentina